Quin Houff

-Quin Walton Houff (born September 15, 1997) is an American professional stock car racing driver.
+Quin Walton Houff (born September 15, 1997) is an American former professional stock car racing driver.
+He has previously competed in the NASCAR Cup Series, the NASCAR Xfinity Series, and the ARCA Racing Series.

 Racing career

 Early years

 Houff started to race when he was eight, driving go-karts.
 A year later, he upgraded to Mini-Cup cars and by age thirteen, he was racing Limited Late Model cars at local tracks.
 During his formative years, Houff often competed at legendary short track South Boston Speedway.

 Late models

-Houff ran the entire 2015 CARS Super Late Model Series schedule at age seventeen.
+Houff ran the entire 2015 CARS Super Late Model Series schedule at the age of seventeen.
 He won one race, in Hudson, North Carolina, recorded four more top fives and finished fourth in points.
 On the strength of that season, Houff was named to the 2016 Kulwicki Driver Development program.
 He won the 2016 CARS season opener, but ran only the first seven races, a move he made after consulting with a strategy team.
 He also ran the 2016 All American 400 for David Gilliland.
 Houff returned to the series on a limited basis in 2017.
-After not racing since the 2021 Cup Series Finale at Phoenix, Houff will attempt to run South Boston Speedway's Crown Jewel race and the first race of the Virginia Triple Crown, the Thunder Road Harley-Davidson 200.
+After not racing since the 2021 Cup Series finale at Phoenix, Houff attempted to run South Boston Speedway's Crown Jewel race and the first race of the Virginia Triple Crown, the Thunder Road Harley-Davidson 200.